wearealloy/alloy-craft-template/README.md

 1. Pull the project from github.
 2. Go to projet folder and run the command `npm install` to install dependencies.
 3. Set up vhost using same name located on line 22 in `gulpfile.js`
+4. Rename `.env.example` file to `.env` (file located in cms folder).
-4. Create new db for project using same db name used in `.env` (file is hidden by default) located in `project-name/cms/`
+5. Create new db for project using convention below.
+   - name: [project]_cmsdb_[prod/staging]
+   - collation: utf8_general_ci
+6. Update `.env` file to match credentials of db.
-5. Import updated db for project into the created db.
+7. Import updated db for project into the created db.

 Run `alloy watch` to continue development.